Mjz86/c_colon/mcc.md

  - nodyncontract/ dyncontract:

- dyncontract ( deafult) allows a function's contract to execute in the call site based on the callers contract evaluation requirements. an in val argument is implicitly passed to make contract violation controlled.
+ dyncontract ( default) allows a function's contract to execute in the call site based on the callers contract evaluation requirements. an in val argument is implicitly passed to make contract violation controlled.